Steve McQueen as Carter “Doc” McCoy, Texas bank robber and parolee

 Go Big or Go Home

-Although the character of “Doc” McCoy was developed by Jim Thompson for his bleakly surreal crime novel, the cinematic Doc has Steve McQueen’s distinctive and cool personal style all over him, from the way the walks and talks to the way he drinks and even puts on sunglasses.
+Although the character of “Doc” McCoy was developed by Jim Thompson for his bleak, surreal crime novel, the cinematic Doc has Steve McQueen’s distinctive and cool personal style all over him, from the way the walks and talks to the way he drinks and even puts on sunglasses.

 Doc embodies a barebones style of confident toughness that transcends the superficial ingredients on the surface – simple black suit and tie, classic Colt Government .45, straight whiskey, and a Ford sedan – that are all just tools for our criminal protagonist.
 He’s a throwback to the “glory days” of bank robbery during the Great Depression when John Dillinger and “Pretty Boy” Floyd made headlines while charming their rural audiences and evading the increasingly authoritative federal government.
 (It’s a coincidence that Steve McQueen shares his March 24th birthday with Clyde Barrow… but it is perhaps somewhat telling.)